 We have included each of these non-GAAP measures in order to provide additional information regarding our underlying operating results and comparable year-over-year performance.
 Such information is supplemental to information presented in accordance with GAAP and is not intended to represent a presentation in accordance with GAAP.
 In discussing our historical and expected future results and financial condition, we believe it is meaningful for investors to be made aware of and to be assisted in a better understanding of, on a period-to-period comparable basis, financial amounts both including and excluding these identified items, as well as the impact of exchange rate fluctuations.
 We believe such additional non-GAAP information provides investors with an overall perspective of the period-to-period performance of our business.
-In addition, management intermally reviews each of these non-GAAP measures to evaluate performance on a comparative period-to-period basis in terms of absolute performance, trends and expected future example, costs associated with operational improvements and restructuring activities involve actual cash outlays.
+In addition, management internally reviews each of these non-GAAP measures to evaluate performance on a comparative period-to-period basis in terms of absolute performance, trends and expected future performance with respect to our business.
+A material limitation of these non-GAAP measures is that such measures do not reflect actual GAAP amounts; for example, costs associated with operational improvements and restructuring activities involve actual cash outlays.
 We compensate for such limitations by using these measures as one of several metrics, including GAAP measures.
 These non-GAAP measures may not be comparable to similarly titled measures used by other companies.